dpjanes/homestar-ecobee/README.md

 # homestar-ecobee
-IOTDB / HomeStar Module for Ecobee
+[IOTDB](https://github.com/dpjanes/node-iotdb) Bridge for Ecobee Thermostats

-NOT FINISHED
+NOT FINISHED - just a stub, waiting to get hands on an Ecobee